thesassway/thesassway.com/source/advanced/how-to-programtically-go-from-one-color-to-another-in-sass.html.markdown

 ## Back to our case

 Now getting back to my original use case.
-I wanted to see if there was a way to consistently caculate the secondary colors for each theme with one caclulation.
+I wanted to see if there was a way to consistently calculate the secondary colors for each theme with one calculation.

 Using the `color-diff()` function I can now see if there is a consistent mathematical relationship between the primary and secondary colors in each theme.